reshamas/reshamas.github.io/_posts/2019-01-11-impact-report-for-wimlds-scikit-learn-sprints.md

 - (c)  these PRs were merged post-sprint, and which were followed up by the sprint organizer.
 In 2017, no follow-up was performed.
 - (d)  this represents the **total PRs that were merged in** which provides one dimension of the impact of the sprint.
 - (e)  this number represents the number of PRs from the sprint which are still open.
-- (f)  this number represents PRs that were opened, but then closed by the successfull merge of another PR.
+- (f)  this number represents PRs that were opened, but then closed by the successful merge of another PR.

 ## Impact Summary for 2018